mdolab/adflow/doc/solvers.rst

 ~~~~~~~~~~~~~~~~~~~~

 Here, we give a few rules of thumb that users can use to determine if the ANK solver is performing at sub-optimal levels.
-The metrics we are concerned are nonlinear convergence, nonlinear iterations, and cumulative number of linear iterations, along with the step size and linear residual during each nonlinear iteration.
+The metrics we are concerned are nonlinear convergence, number of nonlinear iterations, and cumulative number of linear iterations, along with the step size and linear residual during each nonlinear iteration.

 The ANK solver should be able to reduce the total residual norm by 4-5 orders of magnitude in about 100 iterations for simple cases, such as a wing-only, or even a wing-body geometry.
 More complex geometries such as a wing-body-tail, or even geometries with nacelles, the ANK solver might take quite a few more nonlinear iterations, reaching 200 levels.